simplicitesoftware/documentation/docs/documentation/core/permissions.md

 3. Set the Module
 4. Select the target object
 5. Select the property to override
-6. Set the overriden value
+6. Set the overridden value

 <div class="warning">
 It is required to clear the platform's cache to apply changes made to Permissions